bcgov/smk/docs/installation.md

 # Installing SMK

-There are a variety of ways to install SMK into your application.
+There are a variety of ways to install Simple Map Kit (SMK) into your application.

-## Use `smk create`
+## Use `smk create` to make a new app

-If you want to create a new application using SMK, then the easiest way is with the `smk-cli`.
+If you want to create a new application using SMK, then the easiest way is with [`smk-cli`](https://github.com/bcgov/smk-cli) (Command Line Interface), a utility for assisting with the creation, modification and development of SMK projects.

+The following instructions will get you up and running, but for more information on creating and editing apps with `smk-cli` [visit the docs](https://bcgov.github.io/smk-cli/).

+### Installing `smk-cli`

 `smk-cli` makes use of the Node.js JavaScript runtime and the Node Package Manager (NPM).
 If this is not already installed, please [download](https://nodejs.org/en/download/) and install it.

-First make sure that the `smk-cli` is installed globally in your machine:
+First make sure that `smk-cli` is installed globally in your machine:

     > npm install --global @bcgov/smk-cli